vernak2539/words-byvernacchia/src/content/blog/2023/12/optimising-ci-cd-test-parallelization.md

 But, I'm not in a position to onboard a new third party for my company, so I had to look elsewhere.

 After a bunch of digging, I found a simple way to do it!
-Let's discuss.

 First, we have to [enable `parallelism: XXX` in our CircleCI job][circle-parallel] (like our Jest unit tests).